 Problem Cause Action Steps Screen won't operate.
 No AC power available.
 Check to see if the circuit breaker has switched off.
 Reset if needed.
 Check voltage availability.
 Contact an electrician.
 Screen won't roll up or down (even though power is available).
 Bad connection at switch.
-Have an electrician or qualified service person check the connection as follows: If you have a high voltage control switch, check switch-line connections. control unit, check switch- line connections.
-If you have a screen trigger interface, check line connections, or the mini- plugs at the screen input or projector output.
-Contacts may be sticking-tap relay to free contacts.
+Have an electrician or qualified service person check the connection as follows: If you have a high voltage control switch, check switch-line connections.
+If you have a low voltage control unit, check switch-line connections.
+If you have a screen trigger interface, contacts may be sticking.
+Tap relay to free contacts.
 Screen roller chatters when power is activated.
 Can be caused by voltage drop, bad connections, or a defective switch.
-Have an electrician or qualified service person check all hook-ups including all outboard wiring.
+Have an electrician or qualified service person check all the hook-ups including all outboard wiring.
 Unit hums in up mode.
 (Screen has already retracted.)
 The screen batten is retracting too far into the case.
 Failure to correct can damage motor and screen.
 Do not use the unit until this problem is resolved.
 Have a qualified service person adjust the yellow UP limit switch.
 Turn the adjusting screw clockwise.
 Screen drops when up direction is activated (grinding noise occurs).
 Drop in voltage.
 Screen motor requires full voltage.
 Have an electrician or qualified service person check available voltage.